 The developers are required to scrutinize every kind of vulnerability or flagged error.
 It happens because of higher rates of false report generation by SAST tools.

 The scanner may highlight a specific part of code as an error especially, in actuality, it is not.
 It can slow down the development and includes a bit of busy work that is ultimately unavoidable for the user or tool administrator.

-SAST scanners are proficient enough to examine 100% of the application code comparatively in less time.
+Static Application Security Testing tools are proficient enough to examine 100% of the application code comparatively in less time.
 In fact, many sophisticated tools can scan up to millions of code lines in relatively few minutes.